TDT4290-Gr6/math-mate/README.md

 ## Contributing

+The main branch is protected.
+Therefore, please create a branch and a fork and create a pull request.
+The pull request will be automatically reviewed from code rabbit in the first place.
+After that another developer needs to review the PR to be able to be merged.

+### Commit naming

 We follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for all commit messages.

 This means each commit message should follow the format `<type>(<optional scope>): <short description> (#issue-number)`.

 The main types are `fix` and `feat`, though others like `build`, `chore`, `ci`, `docs`, `style`, `refactor`, `perf` and `test` may also be used.

+### Branch naming

+The branch naming should be in the following format:
+`<type>/<issue_id>-<short_description>`

+The type is the same as from the commit naming.

 ## Architecture